iamd3vil/hedwig/README.md

 This SMTP server is designed with a focus on speed and simplicity.
 It provides a streamlined solution for receiving, queuing, and forwarding emails to destination SMTP servers.

+For detailed technical information about the server's architecture and design, see the [Architecture Documentation](smtp-server/ARCHITECTURE.md).

 ## Key Features

 - **Fast and Efficient**: Optimized for high-speed email processing.